On the freedom in representing quantum operations: Pauli-Liouville representation

 \section{Pauli-Liouville representation}

 Here we present the Pauli-Liouville representation for gate-set elements.
-For simplicity we focus on system of $n$ qubits where quantum states can be represented as $2^{n} \times 2^{n}$ Hermitian operators.
+For simplicity we focus on system of $n$ qubits where quantum states can be represented as $2^{n} \times 2^{n}$ Hermitian operators, while the same formalism can be generalized to arbitrary dimension systems by using, for example, the generalized Gell-Mann matrices~\cite{bertlmann2008bloch} instead of Pauli matrices.
 It is commonly known that the set of (tensor products of) normalized Pauli matrices, which we denote as $\mathbf{P}_n$, form an orthonormal basis for all $2^{n} \times 2^{n}$ Hermitian operators.
-Elements in $\mathbf{P}_n$ are of the form
+Every element $P$ in $\mathbf{P}_n$ is of the form

 and each $\sigma_k$ is a member from the single-qubit Pauli group, $\mathbf{P}_1 \coloneqq \{\sigma_0 = I,\ \sigma_1 = X,\ \sigma_2 = Y,\ \sigma_3 = Z\}$.
 The orthonormality is defined with respect to the Hilbert-Schmidt inner product